Originate/scriptkeeper/README.md

     cwd?: string
       # Current working directory the tested script will be executed in.
       # Example: /test-dir, default: same directory that `check-protocols` is run in.
+    mockedFiles?: [string]
+      # List of files and folders that are going to be mocked to exist.
+      # Note that directories must include a trailing '/'.
+      # Example: ["/www/logs"], default: []
     stderr?: string
       # Output that the script is expected to write to stderr.
       # Example: "error message\n", default: stderr output is not checked.